MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 Start your design strategy based on the [**design review checklist for Performance Efficiency**](../performance-efficiency/checklist.md) for defining a baseline based on key performance indicators for web apps.

 > [!div class="checklist"]
 > - **Identify and monitor the performance indicators**.
 Set targets for the key indicators for the application, such as the volume of incoming requests, time taken by the application to respond to requests, pending requests, errors in HTTP responses, and others.
 Those indicators must be considered as part of the performance baseline for the workload.
 >
 >   Capture App Service metrics that form the basis of performance indicators.
 Also, collect logs to gain insights into resource usage and activities.
 Use Application Performance Monitoring (APM) tools, such as Application Insights that collect collect and analyze performance data from the application.
-For more information, see [Azure App Service monitoring data reference](/azure/app-service/monitor-app-service-reference).
+For more information, see [App Service monitoring data reference](/azure/app-service/monitor-app-service-reference).
 >
 >   Include code-level instrumentation, transaction tracing, and performance profiling.
 >